Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 Rescue workers said at least 64 people were taken to hospitals after the direct hit in Arad.
 Dimona is about 20 kilometers (12 miles) west of the nuclear research center and Arad around 35 kilometers (22 miles) north.

-Israel’s hard-line national security minister, Itamar Ben-Gvir, visited the southern town of Arad on Sunday, saying that Israel is in a “historic battle” against Iran and that it must “continue until victory.”
+Israel’s hard-line national security minister, Itamar Ben-Gvir, visited Arad on Sunday, saying that Israel is in a “historic battle” against Iran and that it must “continue until victory.”

 Israel is believed to be the only Middle East nation with nuclear weapons, though its leaders refuse to confirm or deny their existence.
 The U.N. nuclear watchdog said on X it had not received reports of damage to the Israeli center or abnormal radiation levels.